beatriznegreiros/fuzzycorr/README.md

 ## Folder's Description

 This repository contains the following data folders:
 - analysis: Figures related to the analysis of the data, histograms, initial overviews etc.
 - codes:
 	- anaylsis: Codes used for analysis of the data
 	- debug: Folder for debugging and keeping track of previous problems
 	- main: Folder which contains the main codes for running the Fuzzy-Kappa for Numerical Model Validation
 	- testing: Initial tests, trials for getting familiar with functions and libraries in Python
 - rasters: Contains the rasters produced by the main code in formats .tif and .asc
+- shapefiles: Contains shapefiles to be converted in raster
+- raw_data: Stores the data directory which the code will look for

 ## Data Description